RohanG9929/LoFTR-in-Tensorflow/README.md

 ### Demo Notebook ###

-Run running.ipynb to see a visualisation of the LoFTR feature matcher running with some demo images.
+Run running.ipynb to see a visualisation of the LoFTR feature matcher running with our pretrained weights and some demo images.

 ## Training